 Generally you cannot work for yourself.
 While obtaining an H-1B visa while working for yourself is possible, it is very difficult and you would have to set up an entity where your board has the ability to fire you.
 This is a complicated area so you should consult an attorney if you want to go down this route.

-You are permitted to work part-time under H-1B.
+You are permitted to work part-time on an H-1B visa.

-4. Can I work for more than 1 employer?
+4. Can I work for more than one employer?

-Yes under certain conditions.
+Yes, under certain conditions.
 A visa in the U.S. only permits you to perform the job functions that your visa relates to.
-As such, an H-1B visa from one employer will not allow you to work for another employer or perform any independent contract or other work in the U.S..
-You can however get another employer to sponsor you and as such have two H-1B petitions filed on your behalf.
+As such, an H-1B visa from one employer will not allow you to work for another employer or to perform any other work in the U.S. as an independent contractor.
+You can, however, get another employer to sponsor you and, as such, have two H-1B petitions filed on your behalf.

-5. What if I get terminated before my H-1B Visa expires?
+5. What if I am terminated before my H-1B visa expires?

-If you lose your job you lose your status.
-While many speak of a 15 day grace period to leave the country, the relevant Statutes do not talk about any grace period so technically you will be out of status immediately after your last day of employment. (and the employer is required to notify the government that you no longer work there).
+If you lose your job, you lose your status.
+While many speak of a 15-day grace period to leave the country, the relevant statutes do not talk about any grace period.
+As a result, technically you will be out of status immediately after your last day of employment (and the employer is required to notify the government that you no longer work there).
 You should note that an employer is required to pay reasonable costs to get you back to your home country if you are terminated before your visa expires.